EFTEC/example.cupcakes/README.md

 ### Initialize

+Let's open a shell in the same folder of your project and runs the next command

+> composer init

 ![docs/composer_init.jpg](docs/composer_init.jpg)

-It will create the file called composer.json
+It will create the file called **composer.json**.
+It will ask for some information.

-🗎 composer.json
+📝 composer.json

 You could edit this file if you are pleased to.

 ### Installation of composer

+Using the previous shell, let-s run the command

+| composer install

 ![docs/composer_install.jpg](docs/composer_install.jpg)